timescale/tobs/tobs/README.md

 # tobs - The OBServability Stack for Kubernetes CLI

-This is a CLI tool for installing and managing the The OBServability stack.
+This is a CLI tool for installing and managing the The OBServability stack for Kubernetes.

 ## Quick Start